uug-ai/styleguide/README.md

 # Styleguide

-This repository contains our code style guide which is agnostic from programming languages.
+This repository contains our code style guide, which is agnostic of programming languages.
+The goal of this guide is to improve the quality and uniformity of the code we write.

+We currently implement the following programming languages:

+- **Golang**: For APIs, microservices, and media.
+- **Python**: For data science, machine learning, and computer vision (OpenCV).
+- **TypeScript/JavaScript**: For building web-based user interfaces.

+We may explore other programming languages in the future, such as Rust.
+The principles in this repository should apply to any language, and updates will be made as necessary.

 ## Table of Contents